Self as a River:

 The cycle of relationship of a transiting planet to itself in your chart reveals how your natal planet works, and it moves through its phases and facets.
 T Venus trine N Venus can give an alright feeling about life, with everything flowing smoothly and effortlessly, while T Venus square N Venus could bring temporary dryness of heart, dinginess, resentment, or a need to work on a relationship.
 When you have a T Mars sextile N Mars things might go your way, but you might encounter rivalry or envy when you have T Mars opposition N Mars – yet it is still your Mars which is in operation and manifesting these circumstances.
 The solar return (birthday) is a coming-together of selfhood, giving an opportunity for an overview of the year and of your general progress, while the solar opposition can bring much into question about your way of being, with some necessary adjustments called for.

-It can take some time to grasp the ins and outs of transits – in fact it takes years!
+It can take some time to grasp the ins and outs of transits – in fact it takes years and it never ends!
 But you can start now, and you will gain valuable insights from the first moment.
 Observation is what counts.
 Transit work gives us an opportunity to see into the way in which we set up outer circumstances unconsciously – a revelation as to the way world acts as a mirror to ourselves – and it gives us a chance to find out how much we blame our circumstances on other things and other people.
 The buck stops here: if the world is to be healed of its ills, we ourselves need to cease putting negativity or untruth into it.
 We don't have to eat others' negativity, but we do need to acknowledge and work with our own.
 For we are the people who benefit.